 Ahlan wa sahlan!
-Welcome to Amman, capital of Jordan.
-Amman is known for sharing a mix of both young and old culture.
-The western side of the city is home to cafes, bars, malls and art galleries while the eastern side is generally less about affluence and more about tradition.
+Welcome to Amman.
+Your Jordan Real Food Adventure begins with a welcome meeting at 6 pm.
 This trip puts a focus on the delicious cuisine of Jordan, a gastronomy shaped by centuries of social and political change.
 As these shifts came and went, multitudes of spices, cooking techniques and ingredients remained in their culture – the most popular of these techniques proving that Jordanians’ love for roasted foods and special sauces is one for the ages.
 Jordan also has bragging rights as one of the largest producers of olives in the world, so it’s no surprise that olive oil is commonly used in their dishes.
 Garlic, onions, tomato sauce, lemon and za’atar (a spice blend with sumac, sesame seeds, salt and other spices) are all big-ticket items, and should pop up often on this adventure.
-Begin at the hotel with a 6pm welcome meeting.
-Following that, tonight’s taste of Jordanian cuisine starts at the Hashem Restaurant – a place with a bragging rights for being a favourite of royals, diplomats and celebrities travelling through Amman.
+After your meeting, get your first taste of Jordanian cuisine at the Hashem Restaurant – a favourite of royals, diplomats and celebrities travelling through Amman.
 Dinner will consist of their famous Jordanian stuffed falafel, which is fresh and crunchy on the outside while fluffy on the inside.
-There’s also the chance to dip bread through smooth creamy hummus and moutabel; similar to hummus but with yoghurt, lemon juice and Arabic salad.
+There’s also the chance to dip bread through smooth creamy hummus and moutabel – similar to hummus but with yoghurt, lemon juice and Arabic salad.
 After a filling meal, head on to the decades old Habibah Sweets shop for a slice of warm knafeh – delicious buttery cheese pastry soaked in sweet, sugar syrup.

 Madaba – Petra

 After seeing the mosaics, head to the Dead Sea (approximately 45 minutes drive).
 This body of water is famously salty – 9.6 times saltier than the ocean as a matter of fact.
 As a result, it’s believed to have healing properties that can be tested first hand during an optional swim.
 After drying off, prepare for a traditional picnic lunch, mezze style.
 Mezze consists of setting up a series of small appetisers with a group of friends, then scooping them up with bread.
 Kibbeh (fried meat with wheat), manakish (flatbread with za’tar and olive oil), spinach bread and cheeses are all served, followed by a cup of shaneeneh (an aged goat milk yoghurt drink) and a serving of hareeseh (a sweet, syrupy pudding) for desert.
-Once everyone’s filled up from lunch, the adventure continues to Petra for dinner (approximately 3 hours drive).
+Continue to Petra for dinner (approximately 3 hours).
 Learn from a local family how to prepare mansaf, delicious lamb with fermented, dried yoghurt sauce.
-After a hearty meal and a few shared stories from the family, arrive at La Maison Hotel sitting near the ancient ruins of Petra.
+After a hearty meal and a few shared stories from the family, arrive at La Maison Hotel near the ancient ruins of Petra.